BurkHufnagel/java-sdk/DEPLOY.md

   Create a new [Github release](https://github.com/configcat/java-sdk/releases) with a new version tag and release notes.

 ## Sync
-1. Log in to bintray.com and sync the new package to Maven Central. (https://bintray.com/configcat/releases/configcat-java-client#central)
+1. Make sure the new version is available on [jcenter](https://bintray.com/configcat/releases/configcat-java-client).
-2. Make sure the new version is available on [jcenter](https://bintray.com/configcat/releases/configcat-java-client).
+2. Log in to bintray.com and sync the new package to Maven Central. (https://bintray.com/configcat/releases/configcat-java-client#central)
-2. Make sure the new version is available on [Maven Central](https://search.maven.org/artifact/com.configcat/configcat-java-client).
+3. Make sure the new version is available on [Maven Central](https://search.maven.org/artifact/com.configcat/configcat-java-client).

 ## Update import examples in local README.md